Chapter 8 – Regulations for Students

 8.13.12 The credentials of transfer students shall be reviewed by the Office of Admissions, which shall determine the admissibility of the candidates, and which shall thereafter refer the transcripts of earlier college work to the academic dean of the college in which the applicant seeks registration for a formal evaluation and determination of the transfer allowance.

 8.13.13 Transfer credit may be given in those courses in which the student received a grade of “C” or better but no credit shall be given for courses in which a “C-” or lower was earned (RI Office of the Postsecondary Commissioner’s policy on articulation and transfer between state institutions of higher education defines exceptions to this regulation).
-However, the transfer credits shall not be used to calculate the student’s quality point average and academic standing shall be based solely upon achievement at the University of Rhode Island (see Appendix F, Transfer Policies).
+Transfer credits shall not be used to calculate the student’s quality point average and academic standing shall be based solely upon achievement at the University of Rhode Island (see Appendix F, Transfer Policies). #17-18-29A

 8.14.10 Visiting Students are persons who qualify for undergraduate admission as regular candidates, but who are matriculated at other institutions.
 Such students may preregister and be enrolled for a maximum of two semesters.
 The appropriate academic dean shall have the authority to extend the visiting student’s enrollment on a semester-by-semester basis.